-The Office of Religious Life at Dickinson College provides support for students during a time when decisions about life’s meaning, living in a community of pluralism, and religious beliefs are explored and shaped.
-The Office provides spaces for students to learn about other faith traditions, provides a place for questioning, and opportunities to articulate hopes, decisions, and meaning.
-Working with many partners on campus and in the community, the Office is a resource for students (both individually and within groups) to delve into one’s religious tradition, practice various new religious traditions, and support leaders of religious groups.
-The Office welcomes conversations with students (religious and non-religious) interested in exploring faith traditions.
+The Center for Service, Spirituality, and Social Justice provides support for students during a time when decisions about life’s meaning, living in a community of pluralism, and religious beliefs are explored and shaped.
+The Center provides spaces for students to learn about other faith traditions, question, and articulate hopes, decisions, and meaning.
+Working with many partners on campus and in the community, the Center is a resource for students (both individually and within groups) to delve into one’s religious tradition, practice various new religious traditions, and support leaders of religious groups.
+We welcome conversations with students (religious and non-religious) interested in exploring faith traditions.

-The Office of Religious Life currently runs these interfaith programs:
+The Center for Service, Spirituality, and Social Justice currently runs these interfaith programs:

-Big Beliefs and Big Questions.
-Big Belief and Big Question dinners are typically run twice a semester by the Office of Religious Life, and focus on bringing students of different beliefs and faiths, and across different grades and social groups, together to take part in a meal and an open dialogue about beliefs and faith traditions.
-The conversation is unstructured, and purposefully left open so that students can feel comfortable sharing their own experiences and learning from the experiences of others.
+Beliefs and Big Questions.
+The Beliefs and Big Questions BBQs focus on bringing students of different beliefs and faiths, and across different grades and social groups, together to take part in a meal and an open dialogue about beliefs and faith traditions.

 What Matters Most.
 What Matters Most dinners are small group discussions that give students the opportunity to engage with faculty and administrators in conversations centered on what matters most to them.
 The concept and purpose for the dinners are based off of the "Last Lecture" given by the late Randy Pausch, a computer science professor at Carnegie Mellon.
 The dinner allows hosts to share what matters most, whether it relates to their professional positions at Dickinson and/or personal interests, experiences, hobbies, etc. The desire for this series is to spark this same type of exploration within the students who attend the dinners and for them to connect the things that are important to them to their actions while at Dickinson and beyond.